 When you need to use a detail sander so you can undertake a wide variety of jobs you will need to make sure you have one that will allow you get your jobs done properly and with little struggle.
 This is where we can offer some help: We have selected what we believe are 5 of the very best detail sanders on the market.
 This will make your search a lot easier, simply because you won’t have to sort through the less than perfect detail sanders to find one that works well for you.
-Take a look below for more information:
+But remember that sanding creates a lot of mess so if you are interested in buying a sander like this, have a look at dust collectors.
+Back to detail sanders look below for more information:

 So, What are the products on offer?